 4 cups of chopped fresh spinach

 - Heat up the ghee in a stockpot (that has a tight fitting lid).
-Add the chopped onions and cook them at medium heat until they are golden brown (approximately 15-20 minutes).
+Add the onions and cook on medium heat until golden brown (approximately 15-20 minutes).

 - Add the minced garlic, ground lamb and potato.
 Cover & cook on high heat until the meat starts giving off some liquid.